 Final Credit approval/sanctioning level will be determined based on the underwriting level applicable for the application.

-Post approval of loan, Customer’s acceptance of the offer is taken.
-Once Customer accepts the offer, activities will be initiated.
+Post approval of loan, Issuance of Sanction Letter and Customer’s acceptance of the offer is taken.
+Once Customer accepts the offer, pre-disbursement activities will be initiated.

+Limit Loading (Disbursement):

+Limit loading / Disbursement initiation and Limit Loading / Disbursement activities will be done by CBO Maker and CBO checker users.

+Workflow ends after completion of this stage.

 Main Workflow

 Please find attached Corporate workflow file below consisting of Level-0, Level-1 & Level-2 flows –